redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 You can of course use Redis native data structures to store JSON objects, and that's a common practice.
 For example, you can serialize JSON and save it in a Redis String.

-However, RedisJSON provides several benefits over this approach.
+However, JSON provides several benefits over this approach.

 **Access and retrieval of subvalues**

-With RedisJSON, you can get nested values without having to transmit the entire object over the network.
+With JSON, you can get nested values without having to transmit the entire object over the network.
 Being able to access sub-objects can lead to greater efficiencies when you're storing large JSON objects in Redis.

 **Atomic partial updates**

-RedisJSON allows you to atomically run operations like incrementing a value, adding, or removing elements from an array, append strings, and so on.
+JSON allows you to atomically run operations like incrementing a value, adding, or removing elements from an array, append strings, and so on.
 To do the same with a serialized object, you have to retrieve and then reserialize the entire object, which can be expensive and also lack atomicity.

 **Indexing and querying**

 When you store JSON objects as Redis strings, there's no good way to query those objects.
-On the other hand, storing these objects as JSON using RedisJSON lets you index and query them.
-This is provided by RediSearch.
+On the other hand, storing these objects as JSON using JSON lets you index and query them.
+This is provided by Search and Query.

 #### Learn more